 Not every bride wants a traditional bachelorette party (penis straws, panty games, and trivia surrounding their spouse-to-be) and that’s completely OK.
 If you fall into this category, we have the perfect destination for your last hurrah before you tie the knot.

 Lisbon is one of Europe’s most vibrant cities.
 Food, culture, and fun—Portugal’s capital has it all, plus an unwavering authenticity that has charmed travelers for centuries.
 On top of that, there’s attractive architecture, a dynamic culinary scene, and many modern draws to ensure an epic girls' getaway.

 Here’s how to plan the ultimate bachelorette in Lisbon.

 See the Sights

-We totally get it, you’re tired if classic bachelorette games, but how many brides can say they’re done a scavenger hunt that included snapping a picture in front of the ornate arcades and statues in Praça do Comércio?
+We totally get it, you’re tired of those classic bachelorette games, but how many brides can say they’ve done a scavenger hunt that included snapping a picture in front of the ornate arcades and statues in Praça do Comércio?
 Just a thought.

 Of course, you can always eschew the typical trappings altogether and opt for a sightseeing extravaganza, AKA a guided walking tour of all the historic highlights!

-Afterwards, how about a little retail therapy?
-The Champs-Élysées is to Paris as Avenida da Liberdade is to Lisbon.
+Afterward, how about a little retail therapy?
+The Avenida da Liberdade is the Champs-Élysées of Lisbon.
 This wide, leafy boulevard is lined with 19th-century buildings, fashionable stores, charming hotels, and tasty restaurants.
-Shop ‘til you drop at designer outposts (think: Gucci, Louis Vuitton, and Prada) as well as chic boutiques with more modest price tags.
-The iconic avenue leads north to Marquês de Pombal roundabout and the verdant Eduardo VII Park—an excellent spot for an afternoon picnic.
+Shop 'til you drop at designer outposts (think: Gucci, Louis Vuitton, and Prada) as well as chic boutiques with more modest price tags.
+The iconic avenue leads north to the Marquês de Pombal roundabout and the verdant Eduardo VII Park—an excellent spot for an afternoon picnic.

 Taste the Local Flavors